Woutitit/woutitit.github.io/song-creation-routine.md

 *Note: The creative stage is the hardest.
 Try to be deliberate and productive.
 Think about your decisions.
 Also, don't look too much at the end goal.
 Just be creative.
 Congratulate yourself for working on your song, achieving something small in your song, don't put yourself down for not finishing it.
 Be reasonable.*

 So yeah work to that point and preferably you'd want to do this until you have more or less a song structure going on.
 Probably you're chorus is already going to be fleshed out and the other stuff sounds even more shit but you have a structure that you can work in now.
+Also, in the first (succesful) iteration this is where I'll now put the project in my "WIP" folder

 ## Stage 2: Clean up
 *Note: This stage you preferably want to enter only after you have laid down your (initial) song structure, though, if progress is slow you can do it after more or less laying down the section you've worked on (and other stuff).*